 A new trend that we noticed in the tablets and hybrid notebooks that were revealed at CES 2014 was the use of a dual-boot operating system.
 Devices like the Asus Transformer Book Duet and Micromax LapTab both offer Windows 8.1 and Android 4.2.2 Jelly Bean to users in a single device.

-As of now, only a handful of tablets running Android have been powered by Intel’s processors, because they do not offer any significant advantage over Qualcomm’s Snapdragon or MediaTek’s SoCs (System On A Chip) that are based on ARM’s architecture.
-But Intel’s new BayTrail-T chipsets are of a unique kind, which can run both Android and Windows operating system on the same platform.
+As of now, only a handful of tablets running Android have been powered by Intel’s processors because they do not offer any significant advantage over Qualcomm’s Snapdragon or MediaTek’s SoCs (System On A Chip) that are based on ARM’s architecture.
+But Intel’s new BayTrail-T chipsets are of a unique kind, which can run Android and Windows operating systems on the same platform.

-Micromax has revealed the world’s first Windows Android dual-boot tablet, dubbed as – the Canvas LapTab.
+Micromax has revealed the world’s first Windows Android dual-boot tablet, Canvas LapTab.
 Asus, at the same event, revealed – the Transformer Book Duet, which runs both Windows 8.1 and Android 4.2.2 Jelly Bean in dual-OS mode.
-While Micromax Canvas LapTab is powered by a low performance 1.46 GHz Intel Celeron processor, the Asus Transformer Book Duet is powered by the powerful Intel Core (i3/i5/i7) series of processors.
+While Micromax Canvas LapTab is powered by a low-performance 1.46 GHz Intel Celeron processor, the Asus Transformer Book Duet is powered by the powerful Intel Core (i3/i5/i7) series of processors.
 Also, Micromax’s offering requires users to reboot the device to switch operating systems, while no such restrictions exist on the Asus device.

 If Intel manages to provide a hassle-free dual-booting tablet, such as the Asus Transformer Book Duet, which can switch between operating systems within 4 seconds, people might actually be interested in buying such devices.
-But making such a device is neither easy, nor cost effective, because it needs more storage and longer development time.
-Operating system licensing fees also adds to the cost of the device but according to recent reports, Microsoft is considering dropping the licensing fees for Windows Phone, while Android does not have any licensing fees, as Google gives it away for free at the condition that manufacturers include Google’s services like Gmail and the Play Store on their devices.
+But making such a device is neither easy nor cost-effective because it needs more storage and longer development time.
+Operating system licensing fees also add to the cost of the device.
+Still, according to recent reports, Microsoft is considering dropping the licensing fees for Windows Phone.
+At the same time, Android does not have any licensing fees, as Google gives it away for free on the condition that manufacturers include Google’s services like Gmail and the Play Store on their devices.